 - In a large mixing bowl, whisk together the flour, sugar and salt.

-- Using a pastry cutter or 2 butter knives, cut the butter into the flour mixture until the texture looks like coarse cornmeal, the butter chunks shouldn't be larger than the size of peas.
+- Using a pastry cutter, 2 butter knives, cut the butter into the flour mixture until the texture looks like coarse cornmeal, the butter chunks shouldn't be larger than the size of peas.
+Alternatively, you can squish the butter into the dry ingredients with your hands.
+Just be sure to move fast so the butter doesn't' melt.

 - Transfer the dough to a lightly floured work surface, gather into a ball and pat to flatten into a disk.
 Wrap in plastic wrap and refrigerate at least 30 minutes, preferably an hour before rolling out.
 At this stage the dough may be frozen for up 3 months, if wrapped tightly.